 - Do they act like mom will do it all if they don’t?

 I think eventually I’ll have a daily and weekly chore list for each kid.
-But right now, we are just transitioning from “mom is my slave” to “I have two hands that can pick up after myself”.
+Here are 10 printable chore charts if you are looking for one.
+We are just transitioning from “mom is my slave” to “I have two hands that can pick up after myself”.
 LOL!

 How do you teach your kids to do chores?